-In just a few short months, the federal Every Student Succeeds Act (ESSA) will start rolling out in districts and schools across the country.
+This year the federal Every Student Succeeds Act (ESSA) will start rolling out in districts and schools across the country.
+Here's our round-up of white papers, toolkits, blogs, and other resources to help tackle ESSA implementation.

 ESSA was passed in late 2015 and gave states greater flexibility—and responsibility—on policies from assessment and accountability to interventions for school improvement, while maintaining important protections for vulnerable student groups.
 States have spent the last couple of years crafting ESSA-aligned strategic plans, which are on track to start rolling out in the fall.